 3. Submitting the claims without errors or omissions.

-There is nothing more satisfying than getting some done right on the first try itself.
-Done wrong, the claim filing process can prove to be very redundant.
-Getting a claim properly filed without any issues the first times is a win!
+There is nothing more satisfying than getting things done right on the first try itself.
+Done wrong, the claim filing process can prove to be very monotonous.
+Getting a claim properly filed without any issues the first time is a win!
 Here are some things which may go about unnoticed.

 Omission of important procedure codes and license numbers.

 Also, keep a note of codes and practices which are identified as fraudulent.
 An example is code bundling, where a multitude of codes are used to describe the treatment when just one is enough.
 For example: A dentist performs a one-surface occlusal amalgam.
 He sends in a claim for 09210-Local Anesthesia; 09430-Office Visit; 02140-Amalgam-One Surface; and 03120-Pulp Cap-Indirect, when Code 02140 Amalgam-One Surface is enough.

 4. Developing a good rapport with the insurance provider.